Imtiyaz-CHOUJAI/groovybot/documentation/README.md

 You can initiate a dance off with the request below:

-There are 5 battles with each battle having 1 winner, a winning team is the team with the most one battles.
+There are 5 battles with each battle having 1 winner, a winning team is the team with the most won battles.

 -   Request `GET` `/dance-offs/dance`